armbian/documentation/docs/build-framework/switches/performance.md

 #### CCACHE_DIR

-`string` · default: `$SRC/cache/ccache`
+`string` · default: `$SRC/cache/ccache` for Docker and `PRIVATE_CCACHE=yes` builds

 Location of the persistent ccache store, honoured by the kernel and U-Boot compile steps when ccache is active.
 It is distinct from `CCACHE_TEMPDIR`, which holds only transient files and lives under the working directory (often on tmpfs).
 Point it at a stable, roomy path — a location outside the build tree, or a shared volume in CI — so the cache survives between builds and across worktree resets instead of being thrown away.
+The framework only sets this path for Docker builds and when `PRIVATE_CCACHE=yes`; a native `USE_CCACHE=yes` build without `PRIVATE_CCACHE` uses ccache's own default (`~/.cache/ccache`) unless you set `CCACHE_DIR` yourself.

 #### USE_TMPFS